 Mervin Block is a broadcast writing coach and author.
 He has written news at three television networks: as a staff writer for the "CBS Evening News with Walter Cronkite" and the "ABC Evening News with Frank Reynolds" and as a freelance at NBC News.

 Block has written news for Ed Bradley, Tom Brokaw, Walter Cronkite, Douglas Edwards, Charles Kuralt, Roger Mudd, Edwin Newman, Charles Osgood, Dan Rather, Harry Reasoner, Frank Reynolds, Marlene Sanders, Diane Sawyer, Bob Schieffer, Robert Trout and Mike Wallace.

 - "Weighing Anchors: When Network Newscasters Can't Tell Write from Wrong."
 (2012) Published by Marion Street Press.

 Block's other books:

-Block worked as a newspaper reporter and editor in Chicago, served as executive news producer for WBBM-TV, Chicago, and wrote and broadcast editorials for WNBC-TV, New York City.
+Those four books were published by CQ Press, a division of Sage Publications.
+Block worked as a newspaper reporter and editor in Chicago, served as executive news producer for WBBM-TV (CBS O&O), Chicago, and wrote and broadcast editorials for WNBC-TV (NBC O&O), New York City.